brianp/spectacular/docs/src/content/docs/getting-started/introduction.md

 - **Guaranteed cleanup** that runs even when tests panic
 - **Global initialization** shared across multiple test groups

-Spectacular solves all of these with a clean, layered hook system.
+Spectacular solves all of these with a clean, layered hook system and **context injection** -- hooks can return values that flow naturally to tests and teardown hooks, no `thread_local!` needed.

 ## Two Syntax Styles